Harsh999000/My-Database-Server/docs/Architecture.md

 4. From 12 AM the next day, cron does the below tasks:
    - Copies all logs from yesterday
    - Renames if needed
+   - Mask all the ip address in the logs
    - Commits and pushes to GitHub

 ---